How to Choose the Right Foods for Optimal Health

 To understand how food can boost gut health, there are two terms to know.
 Probiotics are beneficial bacteria that can help your gut regulate itself and keep harmful bacteria from wreaking havoc.
 The fermented foods listed below are full of them.
 However, it’s important to shop carefully.
 Probiotics are living organisms and vulnerable to the high temperatures that food endures during canning and pasteurization, so anything that is shelf-stable won’t provide the same benefits.

 Prebiotics are another important requirement.
-These are foods that contain soluble fiber, which actually ferments during digestion and helps beneficial bacteria thrive.
+These are foods that contain soluble fibre, which actually ferments during digestion and helps beneficial bacteria thrive.
 While the terms may sound technical, fueling your gut with a steady supply of both probiotics and prebiotics is actually pretty easy if you include the following foods in your diet.

 What to Eat